Spotfire Developer Documentation

 Extensions: Provides a set of fully functional .NET projects solving specific tasks for Spotfire and Spotfire web clients.
 These extensions are simple enough to constitute a source of insight as well as code.
 Refer to the Community for a list of extension types and other options to add analytic capabilities to the platform.

-All of the provided example extensions are included in the Visual Studio solution Spotfire.Developer.Extensions.sln, and all custom tools examples that contain C# code are included in the solutions Spotfire.Developer.CustomToolsExample.sln and Spotfire.Developer.CustomToolsExampleVS.sln.
-The solutions provide an easy way to get started with the examples and can be compiled in Release mode directly.
+All of the provided example extensions are included in the Visual Studio solutions SpotfireDeveloperExtensions.sln and SpotfireDeveloperExtensionsVS.sln.
+The solutions provide an easy way to get started with the examples and can be compiled in Debug or Release mode directly.
 Both the intended platforms windows and linux are built automatically.
+The difference between the two solutions is that the .sln file that has the suffix VS automatically also builds package files for all the examples.

 Two distribution description.xml files, DistributionDescription-windows.xml and DistributionDescription-linux.xml are included for the C# example extensions.
 These files list the examples to include in the distribution for each platform.